 On each side of the capital, two griffins form an interlace pattern.
 Each pair appear to be twisting their bodies to face each other.
 Zoom in to see feather details of the griffins' upper bodies and wings.

 A rider is astride a lion on each side of this capital; at the edge in between, the lions are almost muzzle-to-muzzle, their open mouths in the riders' grips.
-Samson is a likely identification for the rider, in light of similar succedent depictions of Samson in and near Palencia (9).
+Samson is a potential, although uncertain, identification for the rider (9).

 (1) María Flora Cuadrado Lorenzo, "La iglesia de Santa María del Camino de Carrión de los Condes y su programa escultórico" (Master's thesis, Universidade de Santiago de Compostela, 1984), 215.
 Alternatively, for scholarship on dating based on stylistic grounds, please see Miguel Ángel García Guinea, El Arte Románico en Palencia (Palencia: Imprenta Provincial, 1961), 118-19.

 (2) Cuadrado Lorenzo, "La iglesia," 239.

 (3) Elizabeth Lastra is currently working on a book, Art and Authority in Medieval Spain: The Story of Carrión, that develops these ideas further.

 (4) Cuadrado Lorenzo, "Un posible zodiáco alegorico en las metopas de la portada meridional de Santa María de Carrión de los Condes," Boletín del Seminario de Estudios de Arte y Arqueología 51 (1985): 440.